sunng87/handlebars-rust/README.md

 Checkout `examples/` for more concrete demos of the current API.

 ## Minimum Rust Version Policy

 Handlebars will track Rust nightly and stable channel.
-When dropping support for previous stable versions, I will bump **minor** version and clarify in CHANGELOG.
+When dropping support for previous stable versions, I will bump **major** version and clarify in CHANGELOG.

 ### Rust compatibility table